binkley/kotlin-rational/README.md

 the lead of [IEEE 754](https://en.wikipedia.org/wiki/IEEE_754).
 However, this code does not consider `+0` or `-0`, treating all zeros as `0`.

+### Prefer readability

+This code prefers more readable code over hard-to-read, but more performant code (although usually, more readable is also more performant).

 ### Always proper form

 This code always keeps rationals in proper form: